 Skyway West customers using our current DNS servers do not have to do anything immediately.
 We will, however, be retiring the IP addresses associated with our current and legacy DNS services over the next several months, and urge all customers to change your Nameserver IP addresses to 22.214.171.124 and 126.96.36.199.
 The new servers are more powerful and are fully redundant, using multiple providers and data centres to ensure high availability to our customers.

 Customers using a third party DNS like Google’s free public DNS service can use Skyway’s service just by changing their DNS settings as instructed above.
 In order for this to be effective, you must use our Nameserver addresses, and delete any third party address.
 If you do not wish to use the Skyway DNS Firewall, you may continue to use your own DNS resolver servers, or any public 3rd party resolver.

-Contact Skyway Support if you wish us to force all DNS queries made on your premises through our DNS Firewall.
+Contact Skyway Support to add premium filtering services or to force all DNS queries made on your premises through our DNS Firewall.
 Forcing all DNS queries through a DNS firewall is best practice to ensure mobile devices use the service.